voxility2010/Issue-Reported-Chatbot/README.md

 ### 5. Open the app

 Visit **http://127.0.0.1:8000** in your browser.

 The chat UI is served directly by the backend, so there's nothing else to start.

 ---

 ## 🚀 5.
-Usage
+How It Works

 1. Open the page — the bot greets you and asks you to describe the issue.
 2. As soon as you describe it, the bot uses Groq (Llama 3.3 70B) to classify the issue (Login Issue, Payment Issue, Technical Bug, Feature Request, Performance Issue, UI/UX Issue, or Other) and asks where it happened.